SanTiwari07/KrishiSetu/README/HOW_TO_RUN_THIS_PROJECT.md

 ### 6.2 Verify Everything is Working
 1. **Check Browser**:
    - Application should open at `http://localhost:3000`
-   - You should see the AgroChain homepage
+   - You should see the KrishiSetu homepage

 2. **Test Firebase Connection**:
    - Try to sign up for a new account